Doc-Le/PhysioActivities/README.md

 This idea originally came up at first as I'm a Senior Physiotherapist working in the field over the last 20 years.
 I understand the importance to have a platform/website that can provide information about the clinician and independence to make a booking/payment.
 #

+## User Experience (UX)

+### User stories

+#### First Time Visitor Goals

+* As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about what the clinic and the clinician have to offer.
+* As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+* As a First Time Visitor, I want to look for information to understand what each treatment technique has to offer.
+* As a First Time Visitor, I  also want to locate his social media links to see their followings on social media to determine how trusted and known the company is.
+*  As a First Time Visitor, I want to easily schedule an appointment and pay.

+### Returning Visitor Goals

+* As a Returning Visitor, I want to find information about what the clinic has to offer.
+* As a Returning Visitor, I want to find the best way to get in contact with him.
+* As a Returning Visitor, I want to find community links.

 ## Goals
 #